Many homeowners install water storage tanks to promote rainwater harvesting and water conservation. Underground water storage tanks are low profile.

 There are other advantages to having a low-profile water tank as well.

 Placing your storage tank underground means you preserve more of your prime real estate space.
-You can use that space for any number of useful purposes like lawn, driveways, and so on.
+You can use that space for useful purposes like lawn, driveways, and so on.

-In some cases, property owners have built modular structures on top of an underground tank.
+Property owners have sometimes built modular structures on top of an underground tank.
 Most of the time, no one will know you have a water storage tank.
 Some piping is visible, though the tanks have a very low profile.

 You have more opportunities to enjoy your space and landscaping.
 Neighbors often dislike the look of added structures such as a large tank sitting on your property.